Christopher-Loynes/CustomerClassification_DixonsCarphone/README.md

 ## Overview

-- Designed binary and multi-classification models to predict whether a customer will visit the website of _Dixons Carphone_ or one of  its competitors (_Amazon_ or _Samsung_),  based  on  5  demographic  attributes  of  a  prospective customer:
+- Designed binary and multi-classification models to predict whether a customer searching for an _iPhone 7_ or _Samsung Galaxy S8_ will visit the website of _Dixons Carphone_ or one of its competitors (_Amazon_ or _Samsung_), based on 5 demographic attributes of a prospective customer:
    - Annual income
    - Age
    - Sex